-The main use of a harvest control rule for a Monitored stock is to help gauge the need for Active management.
-Harvest control rules and harvest policies for Monitored CPS stocks may be more generic and simple than those for Actively managed stocks with significant fisheries.
-Any stock supporting catches approaching the ABC or MSY levels should be Actively managed unless there is too little information available or other practical problems.
+CPS stocks and fisheries without biologically significant levels of catch or biological, or socio-economic considerations requiring relatively intense harvest management procedures do not require stock specific harvest control rules.
+For these, the main use of harvest control rules is to help gauge the need for setting and adjusting harvest levels on a more frequent basis.
+These types of harvest control rules and harvest policies may be more generic and simple than those for stocks with significant fisheries.
+Any stock supporting catches approaching the ABC or MSY levels should be managed with periodic adjustments unless there is too little information available or other practical problems.